 Type 1 Diabetes is an auto-immune condition in which the body’s own immune system attacks and damages beta-cell.
 Beta Cells are the cells that make insulin in the pancreas.
 That means patients have little or no insulin themselves, so they have to take it into their bodies artificially.

-This type of Diabetes is usually caused by lifestyle habits, genetics, and aging.
-It can usually be controlled by the correct diet and adequate exercise.
+This type of Diabetes is usually caused by lifestyle habits, genetics, and ageing.
+It can usually be managed with a healthy diet and exercise.

-Type 2 diabetes is preventable – in some cases.
+In some cases, Type 2 diabetes is preventable.
 You can reduce your risk of developing type 2 diabetes by eating a healthy diet and staying active.
 Most importantly, you can reduce your risk by watching the waistline and maintaining a weight appropriate for your height.

 Treatment of Diabetes Type 1

 Treatment for Type 1 Diabetes involves injecting insulin into the fatty tissue just under your skin.
 You can use:

 - Insulin pens that use prefilled cartridges and a thin needle.

 - Jet injectors that use high-pressure air to send a spray of insulin through your skin

 - Pumps that send insulin through a tube to a catheter under the skin of your belly

 Managing your Diabetes involves Weight loss, Healthy eating & Regular exercise.